-- The Understanding nutrition booklet contains information and practical advice on good nutrition before, during and after cancer treatment.
-Visit www.cancerqld.org.au > Information and resources > Order resources: Patients, family and friends. - The Cancer Council's Nutrition and cancer booklet provides helpful information on ways to manage common eating problems that may occur due to cancer or its treatment.
-It also includes information about support services which may be available to you.

-Visit www.cancervic.org.au > Living with cancer > Nutrition, or phone 13 11 20 to see if your local Cancer Council can post you a copy.

-- The Nutrition and cancer: A guide for people with cancer, their families and friends booklet provides information on eating well during treatment. - Visit www.cancervic.org.au > Living with cancer> Nutrition. - Cancer Council's website provides practical information to help you maintain a healthy diet and weight after completing active treatment (surgery and/or chemotherapy and/or radiotherapy).
+- The Understanding nutrition booklet contains information and practical advice on good nutrition before, during and after cancer treatment. - Visit cancerqld.org.au. - Cancer Council's Nutrition and cancer booklet provides helpful information on ways to manage common eating problems that may occur due to cancer or its treatment.
+It also includes information about support services which may be available to you. - Visit cancervic.org.au or phone 13 11 20 to see if your local Cancer Council can post you a copy. - The Nutrition and cancer: A guide for people with cancer, their families and friends booklet provides information on eating well during treatment. - Visit cancervic.org.au. - Cancer Council's website provides practical information to help you maintain a healthy diet and weight after completing active treatment (surgery and/or chemotherapy and/or radiotherapy). - Visit cancercouncil.com.au.